This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Wanna convert your shiny lipstick into a matt one?
-Apply a coat of lipstick, get your fingers dipped in cornstarch powder and apply a light coat on the lipstick by tapping gently, until it disappears.repeat again for a long-lasting finish.
+Wanna convert your shiny lipstick into a matte one?
+Apply a coat of lipstick, get your fingers dipped in cornstarch powder, and apply a light coat on the lipstick by tapping gently, until it disappears.
+Repeat for a long-lasting finish.

 To remove dirt from your dog’s body, apply some cornstarch on its fur and rub it using a brush.

-Applying cornstarch paste to a bug bite keeps the area clean, reduces and provides relief from itchiness.
+Applying cornstarch paste to a bug bite keeps the area clean and reduces and provides relief from itchiness.
 Mix cold water with cornstarch to make a thick cornstarch paste.

 17. Healing Diaper Rashes

-Cornstarch has been proven good for hairs.
-It can be used as a dry shampoo which will clean the scalp.
-So if you are in a hurry, or lazy to do the shampoo, apply cornstarch on the scalp.
+Cornstarch has been proven good for hair.
+It can be used as a dry shampoo that will clean the scalp.
+So if you are in a hurry and have got no time to wash hair with shampoo, apply cornstarch on the scalp.
 Leave it for some time.
 Then brush the scalp to remove the cornstarch leaving a clean scalp behind.

-Bleach pen is a great tool to have in the house for removing stains.
-This portable stain remover provides precision cleanup jobs, removes collar stains effectively and can even be used for crafting.
-You might be knowing this.
-But you might not be knowing that you can use cornstarch for making bleach pen.
+A bleach pen is a great tool to have in the house for removing stains.
+This portable stain remover provides precision cleanup jobs, removes collar stains effectively, and can even be used for crafting.
+You might know this already.
+But you might not know that you can use cornstarch for making a bleach pen.
 Click here to know how to make it.

-Cornstarch helps greatly in maintaining the makeup.
+Cornstarch helps a lot in maintaining makeup.
 Sprinkle some cornstarch on the face to set the makeup.
-Then use it for touch ups to absorb oil throughout the day.
+Then use it for touch-ups to absorb oil throughout the day.